pactus-project/pactus.org/docs/learn/cryptography/address.md

 ### Treasury address

-Treasury address in Zarb is defined as seen below:
+Treasury address in Pactus is defined as seen below:

 ```
 TreasuryAddress: 000000000000000000000000000000000000000000